mihajlovicmarko/traffic_segmentation/Readme.md

     - Logs detailed per-stage timings (preprocessing, inference, postprocessing, encoding) for each frame.

 2. **Client (`test_socket_client.py`)**
-    - Reads one or two video files frame-by-frame.
+    - Reads one or two video files **or** live camera streams frame-by-frame.
     - Sends frames to the server over a socket, matching the selected mode.
-    - Receives segmented results and writes them to output videos.
+    - Receives segmented results and writes them to output videos (for video input) or displays them live (for camera input).

 ## Model